-Dyscorpia is an exhibition gathering artists and thinkers in visual art, design, printmaking, medical humanities, virtual reality, sound creation, computer science, and creative writing in order to question what it means not to know the limits of our bodies.
+Dyscorpia is an exhibition gathering artists and thinkers in visual art, design, contemporary dance, medical humanities, virtual reality, sound creation, computer science, and creative writing in order to question what it means not to know the limits of our bodies.
 Dyscorpia is not science-fiction.
 Dyscorpia is historical time and biological time entangled.
 It forces past and future in a deadlock, so the present can be squeezed inside out for you to see.

 Science-fiction used to paint a future in which we’d stand with unimpaired bodies and fair minds before elegant black boxes containing all the knowledge we’d ever need.
 We all know that future isn’t happening.
 There was never such a thing as a clear-cut, seamless body in the first place.
 Hazy biological thresholds have always haunted us.
 Art, medicine, and technology have their own ways to think about them.
 But today our biological thresholds have become manifold and we need new metaphors to help us think accordingly.